bloom-tech-learning/studyStuff/README.md

-# Hello Web48
+# Hello Web48 - Full Stack Web Development

-### Fork and clone this repo.
-Use the following commands to commit.
+## Fork and clone this repo.
+When you need to commit use the following commands.
 ```sh
 git status
 git add --all